isomerpages/govtech-stp/_student-pass-holder-lane/travel-health-control-measures.md

 <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Serve a 14-day <a href="https://safetravel.ica.gov.sg/health/shn">SHN</a> at an <a href="https://safetravel.ica.gov.sg/health/shn/sdf">SDF</a>, and:
 		<ol style="margin-top:0px; list-style-type: lower-roman;">
 	<li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take a COVID-19 PCR test at the end of the SHN period; and</li>
-<li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Self-administer an Antigen Rapid Test on Days 3, 7 and 11 of arrival in Singapore.</li>
+<li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[For travellers arriving from 27 Jun 2021, 2359 hours]</b> Travellers serving SHN in dedicated SHN facilities to additionally undergo self-administered Antigen Rapid Test on Days 3, 7 and 11 of arrival in Singapore</li>
 </ol>
 </li>
 </ol>